-The extensive network of the trails snake through thick vegetation, and crosses the entirety of the park.
+The extensive network of trails snakes through thick vegetation and crosses the entirety of the park.
 Its most famous trail is the Odiorne Point Loop Trail which is 3.9 miles in length.

-The trails also lead to the Seacoast Science Center that exhibits the nature and history of Odiorne.
+The trails also lead to the Seacoast Science Center which exhibits the nature and history of Odiorne.

 Moose Point State Park (Maine)